SAP-archive/teched2020-IIS361/exercises/ex3/README.md

 ```

 ## Run the App
 In this step, you will preview the application.
-Right click on webapp and choose Preview Application from the menu.
+Right click on webapp and choose Preview Application from the menu (or refresh the tab containing the running app).
+The app loads in the popup that opens up.
+Type ‘EUR’ as the currency and click on ‘Go’.

 ## Summary
 You have successfully learned how to create Visual Filters and configure Criticality visualization as well.
 To continue the exercise please go to [Configuration of the Object Page](../ex4/README.md)